tonydevops-bro/tonydevops-bro/README.md

 ---

-## 🛠 Projects

-Here are some projects I've been working on to sharpen my skills:

 - **Personal Portfolio on Cloud**: Deploying a personal website using Azure and AWS services.
 - **CI/CD Pipeline**: Configuring an automated deployment pipeline using Jenkins and GitHub Actions.
 - **Cloud Monitoring and Logging System**: Setting up monitoring with Prometheus and CloudWatch.